danshatter/post/README.txt

 POST

 /* This is my second personal project.
-It is a CMS system that a company can use to update its site without the user not knowing how to write code.
-I was kinda new to PHP OOP when I developed it so I created methods for most functionality.
+It is a CMS system that a company can use to update its site without the user knowing how to write code.
+I was kinda new to PHP OOP when I developed it so I created methods for most functionality in the different classes.
 Others, I wrote them on the the whole code on the same page it was intended for.
 But nevertheless, it doesn't change the fact that it still works */

 1. import the 'post.sql' to get you started.
 Database name used here is 'post' but you are free to change it in 'credentials/secure.php'.
 You could put in your personal database credentials here as well